 The school's first dual meet came a year later against Georgia Tech with UGA taking a 75-30 victory.

 Regarded as track and field pioneers in the state of Georgia, The Atlanta Constitution noted in a May 26, 1894 article that "the University was much further along with their track program than any other state school."

-Georgia head Wayne Norton became the 13th coach of the Georgia track program's long and storied history after taking over for coach John Mitchell after the 1999 season.
-Norton previously served nine years as an assistant coach in charge of jumps at the University of Georgia.
-Mitchell, an esteemed member of the track and field fraternity, built his reputation at the University of Alabama, where he won three SEC Coach-of-the-Year awards.
+Mitchell, an esteemed member of the track and field fraternity, built his reputation at the University of Alabama, where he won three SEC Coach of the Year awards.
 Mitchell led the Georgia men's team to five top-10 finishes in the NCAA Outdoor Championships.
 Mitchell also helped elevate the UGA women's team to a new level of excellence by guiding them to third at the 1995 NCAA outdoor meet, second at the 1996 indoor event and fourth in the 1999 NCAA Outdoor Championships.
-The women earned their first SEC team title outdoors in 1995, and Mitchell was named the SEC's indoor and outdoor Coach-of-the-Year.
+The women earned their first SEC team title outdoors in 1995, and Mitchell was named the SEC's indoor and outdoor Coach of the Year.

 The first Georgia coach was John Mahan, a native of New York, who coached during the 1897 and 1898 seasons and ended his brief career with a perfect 1-0 dual-meet record.
 Following Mahan were Billy Reynolds, a Princeton graduate who also coached baseball, C.O.
 Heidler, an assistant basketball coach, and W.A.
 Cunningham, one of Georgia's football coaches.